Ted Hankey: PDC career

 Hankey qualified for the 2011 Grand Slam of Darts.
-In October, Sky Sports put him as top billing for the tournament.
 He managed to win 2 of his 3 group matches to qualify for the last 16.
-He played Michael van Gerwen with this time the crowd on his side.
-He won the match by 10 legs to 9 before losing narrowly against Mark Walsh 14–16, after making a comeback from a 9–15 deficit.
+He played Michael van Gerwen winning the match by 10 legs to 9 before losing narrowly against Mark Walsh 14–16, after making a comeback from a 9–15 deficit.

-In the 2012 BDO World Darts Championship, Hankey defeated newcomer Clive Barden 3–2 in sets, then the man who knocked him out of the previous year's tournament, Scott Waites 4–3 to qualify for the quarter final.
-In the quarter final, Hankey defeated Martin Atkins 5–1.
+In the 2012 BDO World Darts Championship, Hankey defeated newcomer Clive Barden 3–2 in sets, then the man who knocked him out of the previous year's tournament, Scott Waites 4–3 to qualify for the quarter-final.
+In the quarter-final, Hankey defeated Martin Atkins 5–1.
 In the semi-final, Hankey led against débutant and eventual champion Christian Kist 5–3 and had a dart at bullseye to win 6–4, but Kist recovered to win the match 6–5.
 After the match Hankey announced he did not plan on returning to Lakeside the following year and would instead join the BDO's rival organisation, the Professional Darts Corporation (PDC).
 Hankey also controversially suggested that the air conditioning was deliberately turned on when he was throwing for the match in the tenth set so as to prevent him from leaving the BDO as World Champion.